Tornadoes of 1987

 This page documents the tornadoes and tornado outbreaks of 1987, primarily in the United States.
-Most tornadoes form in the U.S., although some events may take place internationally.
-Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes.
+While most tornadoes occur in the U.S., some events also took place internationally.
+Tornado statistics for older years like 1987 often appear lower than those of modern years due to fewer reports or confirmed tornadoes.

 Synopsis

-1987 started with a fairly slow spring, followed by a much more active late spring/summer.
-Two particularly devastating tornadoes of 1987 were the Saragosa, Texas tornado of May 22 and the Edmonton, Alberta tornado of July 31.
-The fall and early winter could best be described as "average" in terms of tornado activity, with a significant outbreak on November 14 and 15, and a killer F3 in December.
+1987 began with a relatively slow spring, but activity increased significantly during the late spring and summer.
+Two of the most devastating tornadoes that year were the May 22 Saragosa, Texas tornado and the July 31 Edmonton, Alberta tornado.
+The fall and early winter were marked by average tornado activity, including a notable outbreak on November 14–15 and a deadly F3 tornado in December.

 Events

 Confirmed tornado total for the entire year 1987 in the United States.

 January

 There were 6 tornadoes confirmed in the US in January.

 February

 There were 19 tornadoes confirmed in the US in February.